Zelfconnect/RPG/Instructions/tech-stack.md

 ### Framework/Library
 - **React (via Create React App)**: We'll use React as our primary frontend library for its component-based architecture, which aligns well with our modular UI needs.
 Create React App provides a beginner-friendly setup with no build configuration needed.

+### Platform Architecture
+- **Single Responsive PWA**: One application that adapts to all devices:
+  - **Mobile-optimized views**: For frequent, lightweight interactions like checking quests and updating progress
+  - **Desktop-optimized views**: Enhanced interfaces for deep reflection and narrative input
+  - **Responsive breakpoints**: Interface adapts based on screen size and device capabilities

+### Progressive Web App (PWA)
+- **Service Worker**: Implement offline functionality and caching strategies using Workbox
+- **Web App Manifest**: Enable home screen installation with custom icons and splash screens
+- **Offline Data Persistence**: Synchronize data when connectivity is restored
+- **Push Notifications**: For engagement features like habit reminders and achievements
+- **Responsive Design**: Optimize experience based on device capabilities

+### Writing Experience
+- **Responsive Rich Text Editor**: Implementation using a library like Draft.js, TinyMCE, or Quill
+- **Context-Aware Interface**: Enhanced features on larger screens, simplified on mobile
+- **AI-Assisted Writing**: Suggestions and prompts to guide reflection (optimized for desktop)
+- **Progressive Enhancement**: Core functionality works everywhere, advanced features on capable devices

 ### UI Component Libraries
 - **Tailwind CSS**: For styling, we'll use Tailwind CSS which provides utility classes that make it easy to create consistent, responsive designs without writing custom CSS.
 This is beginner-friendly while still allowing for sophisticated UI.
 - **Heroicons**: Simple, attractive icon set that integrates well with Tailwind